 - NAVCENT NCAGS has the latest information on the dynamic maritime security threats and operational environment in this region.
 U.S. vessels are advised to exercise caution,

 coordinate vessel voyage planning for transits in the region with NCAGS, and follow NCAGS’s recommendations and guidance whenever possible.

 - In the event of any incident or suspicious activity, call UKMTO or the U.S. Fifth Fleet Battle Watch and activate the Ship Security Alert System immediately.

 - Answer all VHF calls from coalition navies.

 - Utilize other reports included in Annex D of BMP5 as necessary, including both UKMTO and NAVCENT NCAGS on each of these reports.

 b) All vessels should be aware that U.S. and other coalition naval forces may conduct maritime awareness calls, queries, and approaches to ensure the safety of vessels transiting the Persian Gulf, Strait of Hormuz, Gulf of Oman, and Arabian Sea.
-If a U.S. flag commercial vessel suspects it is being hailed from a source falsely claiming to be a U.S. or coalition naval vessel, the U.S. Fifth Fleet Battle Watch should be immediately informed.
+If a U.S. flag commercial vessel suspects it is being hailed from a source falsely claiming to be a U.S. or coalition naval vessel, or is being asked for positions or info on coalition military vessels or aircraft operating in the area, the U.S. Fifth Fleet Battle Watch should be immediately informed.

 c) If hailed by Iranian forces, U.S. flag commercial vessels should provide vessel name, flag state, and affirm that they are proceeding in accordance with international law as reflected in the Law of the Sea Convention.
 The master should immediately inform the U.S. Fifth Fleet Battle Watch.